freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 4. It is a very easy language to learn and debug too.
 To check if a small bit of code works or not, you can just open up the interpreter and test

 #### Cons
-1. Being open source, many different ways have developed over the year for same function.
-This sometimes, creates chaos for others to read someone else code.
+1. Being open source, many different ways have developed over the years for the same function.
+This can sometimes creates chaos for others when reading someone else's code.
-2. It is a slow language.
-So, a very bad language to use for developing general algorithms.
+2. Python is a high level language so it is not as fast as its peers like C and Java.

 ## Documentation

 <a href='https://docs.python.org/3/' target='_blank' rel='nofollow'>Python is well documented</a>.
-These docs include tutorials, guides, references and meta information for language.
+These docs include tutorials, guides, references, and meta information for the language.

 Another important reference is the Python Enhancement Proposals (<a href='https://www.python.org/dev/peps/' target='_blank' rel='nofollow'>PEPs</a>).
 Included in the PEPs is a style guide for writing Python code, <a href='https://www.python.org/dev/peps/pep-0008/' target='_blank' rel='nofollow'>`PEP 8`</a>.